mattbeale06/SportsProject/README.md

 2. Simulating seasons for each of the four leagues, analyzing the results, and comparing them
-3. Testing how expanding or contracting the MLB playoffs affects how often the best team wins the championship The main branch houses the final Jupyter workbooks for the project The CSV-Supporting branch is for source files that are used by workbooks The CSV-Results branch is for results CSV files some of which are also used by workbooks The MLB-Playoff-Scenarios branch is the source code for the third phase of the project
+3. Testing how expanding or contracting the MLB playoffs affects how often the best team wins the championship The main branch houses the final Jupyter workbooks for the project The CSV-Supporting-Files branch is for source files that are used by workbooks The CSV-Results branch is for results CSV files some of which are also used by workbooks The Different-MLB-Scenarios branch is the source code for the third phase of the project